 Get a glimpse into Scottsdale’s past with the Historic Old Town Walking Tour.
 Another self-guided adventure, this tour takes you to colorful stops like Cavalliere’s Blacksmith Shop, Rusty Spur Saloon, Sugar Bowl Ice Cream Parlor and the Little Red Schoolhouse, home of the Scottsdale Historical Museum.
 Plan to spend about 60 minutes on this tour, depending on how many stops you make along the way.

 JoyRidesAZ takes golf cart transportation to a whole new level with a variety of guided tours.
 Options include the Sip & Shop Tour, Navajo Culture & Art Tour, Gelato & Instagram Tour and the 30-minute JoyRide, a perfect intro to Old Town’s unique districts of shops, galleries and restaurants.

-For the most excitement you can have standing up, try a Segway tour!
-It might take a few minutes to master the lean – the movement that makes these two-wheeled fun machines go – but anyone can do it under the guidance of Segway of Scottsdale or Scottsdale Segway Tour guides.
+For the most excitement, you can have standing up, try a Segway tour!
+It might take a few minutes to master the lean – the movement that makes these two-wheeled fun machines go – but anyone can do it under the guidance of Segway of Scottsdale guides.
 They’ll have you rolling through Old Town in no time.

-Experience the rugged beauty of the Sonoran Desert on an off-road tour by Jeep, Hummer or Tomcar.
+Experience the desert's rugged beauty in a Sonoran Desert tour and go off-road tour by Jeep, Hummer or Tomcar.
 The Scottsdale desert is your playground as you bounce along rough-and-tumble trails and sandy desert washes.
-Keep your eyes open and you might spot desert wildlife like javelina, Gambel’s Quail, wild horses and birds of prey.
+Sonoran Desert tours are Keep your eyes open and you might spot desert wildlife like javelina, Gambel’s Quail, wild horses and birds of prey.

 COLORS AND CANYONS TOUR WITH DETOURS